cyrano007/trystack-scripts/README.md

 Overview:
 ========
-Functions to provision a simple 3-node cluster in trystack
+Functions to provision a simple docker-server with docker-machine in trystack

 - Sets up networks
 - Configures ssh key
-- creates floating ips
 - creates a router and attaches it the external network
-- boots centos7 nodes
-- updates resolv.conf to use google dns
+- boot and install docker-server with docker-machine

 Requirements